xplosionmind/old.tommi.space/_stuff/Giffoni-Film-Festival.md

 ref: Giffoni
 featured: true
 ---
-We're cinema lovers coming from all over the world.
+We’re cinema lovers coming from all over the world.
 We are Giffoners.
-Watching films and asking tricky questions to famous directors and actors is what we do.
+Watching films and asking tricky questions to celebrities is what we do.